Somatic Work

 Movement & Regulation Sequences

-Structured movement sequences influenced by Qi Gong principles are used to support regulation and embodied awareness.
+I teach structured movement sequences that are influenced by Qi Gong principles to support regulation and embodied awareness.

 These practices are designed to: